 Whether you want to stay in the home or not, we may be able to help.

 Here’s an overview of possible solutions available.
-At Third Federal, a mortgage consultant can work with you to determine the best option for your particular situation.
+At Third Federal, a special servicing associate can work with you to determine the best option for your particular situation.

 Options to Stay in Your Home

 Forbearance: A plan through which you make reduced monthly payments for a short period of time.
 You must demonstrate a financial hardship.
 A forbearance gives you time to improve your financial situation and get back on your feet.
 Once the forbearance period is over, you will enter into a repayment plan in order to cure the delinquency.
 A forbearance plan